-Not one, but two hanging rattan chairs went up in our playroom over the weekend!
+Not one, but two of the Serena & Lily hanging chairs actually got installed – by me – in our playroom over the weekend!
 These chairs are so lovely, why not double them up for duel impact!

 Update: Take a tour of our whole updated playroom here!